greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/psql.md

 :   This command sets options affecting the output of query result tables. print\_option describes which option is to be set.
 Adjustable printing options are:

     -   **`format`** – Sets the output format to one of **u**`naligned`, **a**`ligned`, **h**`tml`, **l**`atex`, **t**`roff-ms`, or **w**`rapped`.
 First letter abbreviations are allowed.
 Unaligned writes all columns of a row on a line, separated by the currently active field separator.
 This is intended to create output that might be intended to be read in by other programs.
 Aligned mode is the standard, human-readable, nicely formatted text output that is default.
 The HTML and LaTeX modes put out tables that are intended to be included in documents using the respective mark-up language.
 They are not complete documents! \(This might not be so dramatic in HTML, but in LaTeX you must have a complete document wrapper.\)

-        The wrapped option sets the output format like the `aligned` parameter , but wraps wide data values across lines to make the output fit in the target column width.
+        <br/><br/>The wrapped option sets the output format like the `aligned` parameter , but wraps wide data values across lines to make the output fit in the target column width.
 The target width is set with the `columns` option.
 To specify the column width and select the wrapped format, use two \\pset commands; for example, to set the with to 72 columns and specify wrapped format, use the commands `\pset columns 72` and then `\pset format wrapped`.

-        **Note:** Since `psql` does not attempt to wrap column header titles, the wrapped format behaves the same as aligned if the total width needed for column headers exceeds the target.
+        <br/><br/>**Note:** Since `psql` does not attempt to wrap column header titles, the wrapped format behaves the same as aligned if the total width needed for column headers exceeds the target.

     -   **`border`** – The second argument must be a number.
 In general, the higher the number the more borders and lines the tables will have, but this depends on the particular format.
 In HTML mode, this will translate directly into the `border=...` attribute, in the others only values `0` \(no border\), `1` \(internal dividing lines\), and `2` \(table frame\) make sense.
     -   **`columns`** – Sets the target width for the `wrapped` format, and also the width limit for determining whether output is wide enough to require the pager.
 The default is zero.
 Zero causes the target width to be controlled by the environment variable `COLUMNS`, or the detected screen width if `COLUMNS` is not set.
 In addition, if `columns` is zero then the wrapped format affects screen output only.
 If columns is nonzero then file and pipe output is wrapped to that width as well.

-        After setting the target width, use the command `\pset format wrapped` to enable the wrapped format.
+        <br/><br/>After setting the target width, use the command `\pset format wrapped` to enable the wrapped format.

     -   **`expanded`** \| **`x`** – Toggles between regular and expanded format.
 When expanded format is enabled, query results are displayed in two columns, with the column name on the left and the data on the right.
 This mode is useful if the data would not fit on the screen in the normal horizontal mode.
 Expanded mode is supported by all four output formats.
     -   **`linestyle`** \[**`unicode`** \| **`ascii`** \| **`old-ascii`**\] – Sets the border line drawing style to one of unicode, ascii, or old-ascii.
 Unique abbreviations, including one letter, are allowed for the three styles.
 The default setting is `ascii`.
 This option only affects the `aligned` and `wrapped` output formats.

-        **`ascii`** – uses plain ASCII characters.
+        <br/><br/>**`ascii`** – uses plain ASCII characters.
 Newlines in data are shown using a + symbol in the right-hand margin.
 When the wrapped format wraps data from one line to the next without a newline character, a dot \(.\) is shown in the right-hand margin of the first line, and again in the left-hand margin of the following line.

-        **`old-ascii`** – style uses plain ASCII characters, using the formatting style used in PostgreSQL 8.4 and earlier.
+        <br/><br/>**`old-ascii`** – style uses plain ASCII characters, using the formatting style used in PostgreSQL 8.4 and earlier.
 Newlines in data are shown using a : symbol in place of the left-hand column separator.
 When the data is wrapped from one line to the next without a newline character, a ; symbol is used in place of the left-hand column separator.

-        **`unicode`** – style uses Unicode box-drawing characters.
+        <br/><br/>**`unicode`** – style uses Unicode box-drawing characters.
 Newlines in data are shown using a carriage return symbol in the right-hand margin.
 When the data is wrapped from one line to the next without a newline character, an ellipsis symbol is shown in the right-hand margin of the first line, and again in the left-hand margin of the following line.

-        When the `border` setting is greater than zero, this option also determines the characters with which the border lines are drawn.
+        <br/><br/>When the `border` setting is greater than zero, this option also determines the characters with which the border lines are drawn.
 Plain ASCII characters work everywhere, but Unicode characters look nicer on displays that recognize them.

     -   **`null 'string'`** – The second argument is a string to print whenever a column is null.
 The default is not to print anything, which can easily be mistaken for an empty string.
 For example, the command `\pset``null '(empty)'`displays \(empty\) in null columns.
     -   **`fieldsep`** – Specifies the field separator to be used in unaligned output mode.
 That way one can create, for example, tab- or comma-separated output, which other programs might prefer.
 To set a tab as field separator, type `\pset fieldsep '\t'`.
 The default field separator is `'|'` \(a vertical bar\).